 Where to Eat in London?

 You’ll find tips on buying food in supermarkets and from street stalls and restaurants in this post on where to eat in London on vacation.
-London has some incredible street food, but it’s not cheap!
+London has some incredible street food for locals as well as London tourists or travellers, but it’s not cheap!
 Most certainly check out Borough Market and if time allows, Greenwich Market has plenty of foodie treats too.

 At What Time of Year is it Best to Visit London?